aixoss/aix-puppet/README.md

     "preview" is performed.
 By default "download" is performed.<br>
  #### 0.5.3:
    - validation messages of custom type contain contextual messages<br>
-   - move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.    <br>
+   - move all outputs into ./aixautomation/output directory : logs are now into ./aixautomation/output/logs, facter results are now into ./aixautomation/output/facter.<br>
  #### 0.5.4:
    - add status before and after ifix removal, as these status exist before and after ifix installation.
-Commonlize status output persistance into Flrtvc.step_status method.<br>
+Commonnalize status output persistance into Flrtvc.step_status method.<br>
     These files can be found:<br>
      ./aixautomation/output/logs/PuppetAix_StatusAfterInstall.yml<br>